-In her fifth and final Guest Editor post, Wangūi Kamonji takes us to the Lake Victoria Peace and Sustainability Centre.
+In her fifth Guest Editor post, Wangūi Kamonji takes us to the Lake Victoria Peace and Sustainability Centre.

 Hapi nie lwet wadu – your luck is in someone else’s hands.